-The frequency is determined in each department policy.
+The frequency is determined in the school's feedback policy.

 All teachers will mark in green pen and provide opportunities for students to reflect on the progress they are making.
 This will take place in the form of DIRT (dedicated improvement and reflection time) time and be carried out in red pen.